gaulghost/MainOperations/README.md

 # MainOperations
 This program can preform various logical, mathematical calculations and can also preform operations on data (for now is only wordfiltering).
+Wordfiltering refers to filtering out useless computer expressions, formulas, codes so that one can only read related text.
+It is not based on machine learning but is using re library from python which allows words following certain rule so it is not perfect.
+Mathematical operations include calculator and logical operations include comparision of characters, numbers and strings.